eclab/grains/info/grains.md

 - Pot 3.
 This is the input from potentiometer 3.
 Pot 3 and IN 3 have nothing to do with each other.

 - Audio In.
 This input can be used for CV input, and when using a library such as Mozzi, you can modify the library to allow this to be used for audio input (badly).
 The problem with Audio In is that its impedance is very different from the other inputs, and so it takes longer for the analog pin to read voltage.
 It takes so long in fact that analogRead(...) often won't work right.
-If you do an analogRead(...) on IN3 and then do an analogRead(...) on AudioIn, often AudioIn will be just set to what IN3 as set to!
+If you do an analogRead(...) on IN3 and then do an analogRead(...) on AudioIn, often AudioIn will be just set to what IN3 was set to!
 You have to throw that away and do a *second* analogRead(...) on AudioIn to get what you need.
 Note that you don't have this option in Mozzi.
 Mozzi does all the analog reading before you even get to their special analog read functions, which just report what it read.
-So you'l have to hope for the best there.
+So you'll have to hope for the best there.

 - Audio Out.
 This is a digital output which goes through a low-pass filter.
 This means it's slow if you use it as a digital out.
 It's set up like this so that libraries like Mozzi can use it to do filtered PWM.
 If you're using Mozzi (etc.), you'd not output on Audio Out, you let Mozzi handle it.
 If you're writing your own code, you can use Audio Out as a slow digital out.